Markethill: Places of interest

 Nearby Gosford Castle is within Gosford Forest Park.
 The Ministry of Agriculture bought the estate in 1958, establishing Gosford Forest Park.
 Gosford Castle is the largest Grade A listed building in Northern Ireland, in 2006 after public consultation the Boyd Partnership was selected to restore the castle and convert it into 24 self-contained luxury apartments.
 The first residents moved in December 2008, restoration is still in progress as of May 2010.

 Markethill Courthouse, situated at the top of Main Street, at the north entrance to Markethill adjacent to Gosford Forest Park.
 Markethill Courthouse was built in 1842 to the designs of Thomas Duff, and is one of the few surviving large regional free standing Courthouses built in the middle century.
 The building is constructed of random Blackstone with Armagh limestone quoins and dressings.
 The building was last used as a courthouse in 1952, was purchased by Markethill District Enterprises Ltd in June 1997, after lying vacant for 25 years.
 The building was restored for use as a community centre.

+The Markethill War Memorial is located in the centre of the town.
+It commemorates World War I and World War II.
+Beside it, is an Orange Order Memorial.

 Music

-Markethill is home to multiple different types of marching bands, each holding a parade in the town:
+Markethill is home to several marching bands, each holding a parade in the town: